 He lives in Madison, Wisconsin with his family.
 He has a lovely, supportive wife and two children.
 They not only put up with his sense of humor, they encourage it!
 Well, at least his wife does — his college-age children now just roll their eyes.

 Committed to understanding how basic science can translate into busy primary-care settings via population health concepts and policy initiatives, Dr. Navsaria aims to educate the next generation of those who work with children and families in realizing how their professional roles include being involved in larger concepts of social policy and how they may affect the cognitive and socioemotional development of children for their future benefit.

 Consulting Pediatrician, Pediatrics Supporting Parents Initiative

-President, Wisconsin Chapter of the American Academy of Pediatrics
+Past President and Policy Chair, Wisconsin Chapter of the American Academy of Pediatrics

-Vice-Chair of the Board of Directors, Reach Out and Read National Center
+Chair of the Board of Directors, Reach Out and Read National Center

 Founding Medical Director, Reach Out and Read Wisconsin

 - Association Between Social Media Use and Health Risk Behaviours in Young People

 - 2023 Top Story in Primary Care: Eye-Tracking–Based Measurement of Social Visual Engagement Compared With Expert Clinical Diagnosis of Autism